 Project Explanation in Interview for Freshers and Experienced:

-There are few things which any interviewer would expect from a project you have done previously irrespective of being a fresher or experienced.
+There are few things that any interviewer would expect from a project you have done previously irrespective of being a fresher or experienced.
 They are,

 1. The way you solved a problem in the project.